-Suggested citation:
+Suggested citation

-Secretariat of the Pacific Community.
-(2011).
-Diabetes is Everybody's Business - Diabetes prevention and management in Pacific Island countries and territories.
-Introductory Training Programme: Participant's Workbook.
-Noumea, New Caledonia: SPC.
+Secretariat of the Pacific Community (2011) Diabetes is Everybody's Business (DEB) - diabetes prevention and management in Pacific Island countries and territories.
+Introductory Training Programme: Facilitator's Manual.

-About this workbook
+About this manual

-What is this workbook designed for?
+What is this manual designed for?

-The purpose of this Participant's Workbook is to assist in improving the quality of community information and preventive guidance regarding diabetes, and of diabetic care and education provided by community health workers in Pacific Island countries and territories (PICTs).
+The purpose of this Facilitator's Manual is to assist in improving the quality of community information and preventive guidance regarding diabetes, and of diabetic care and education provided by community health workers in Pacific Island countries and territories (PICTs).